MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-errors.md

     ![Screenshot of flow steps](media/troubleshooting-010.png)

 1. If successful, you can view the result of the transformation directly.
-If an exception error is thrown, the exception details can be seen by showing the raw outputs of the call.
+If an exception error is thrown, the exception details can be viewed by showing the raw outputs of the call.

 ### Example errors